Harmeet Dhillon: Lawsuits

 Dhillon filed a lawsuit in April 2017 against University of California, Berkeley on behalf of the Berkeley College Republicans (BCR) and Young America's Foundation for freedom of speech issues, particularly the school cancelling Ann Coulter's speech quoting security reasons.
 The suit was settled in December 2018, with Dhillon arguing that it had forced the university to change its policies about controversial speakers, whereas the university maintained that it had already been following the amended policies before.

 In August 2017, James Damore, a former Google employee, hired Dhillon to be his lawyer against Google.
-Dhillon's firm has said it is also willing to represent more employees from Google who have similar stories to Damore. though Dhillon has already lost an appeal to the National Labor Relations Board.
+Dhillon's firm has said it is also willing to represent more employees from Google who have similar stories to Damore, although Dhillon has already lost an appeal to the National Labor Relations Board.
 Damore's lawsuit against Google also was dismissed pursuant to a mandatory arbitration clause; however, the case continues without him.

-Conservative social media activist and journalist Andy Ngo retained Dhillon as his attorney after being assaulted on the street in Portland, Oregon, in June 2019.
+Conservative social media influencer and activist Andy Ngo retained Dhillon as his attorney after being assaulted on the street in Portland, Oregon, in June 2019.
 In June 2020, Dhillon filed suit on behalf of Ngo against antifa seeking $900,000 in damages for assault and emotional distress, and an injunction to prevent further harassment.
-The lawsuit cites Rose City Antifa, five other named defendants, and additional unknown assailants.
-It stems from multiple alleged attacks on Ngo in Portland during 2019, and accuses Rose City Antifa in particular of a "pattern of racketeering activities".
+The lawsuit cited Rose City Antifa, five other named defendants, and additional unknown assailants.
+It stemmed from multiple alleged attacks on Ngo in Portland during 2019 and accused Rose City Antifa in particular of a "pattern of racketeering activities".

-Coronavirus pandemic

-During the coronavirus pandemic, Dhillon was behind many lawsuits challenging stay-at-home orders enacted during the COVID-19 pandemic to halt the spread of the virus.
-By June 2020, she had filed more than a dozen lawsuits against California.